Lxiangyue/academic-web/content/authors/admin/_index.md

 - Principal Investigators
 ---

 My name is Xiangyue(Emma) Liu, 刘襄阅 in Chinese.
 I'm currently a Master student at School of Software, [Beihang University](https://ev.buaa.edu.cn/) under the supervision of Professor [You Song](http://t.beihangsoft.cn/songyou/).
-My research interests focus on 3D Vision and Computer Graphics, including SLAM, AR, 3D Reconstruction and GAN, Instance Segmentation.
+My research interests focus on 3D Vision, including Visual SLAM, Dense Reconstruction, and Deep Learning.
 Please feel free to contact me if you have any questions.